Kirontech-Project/.github/README.md

 # .github
-Public repo for editing profile.
+Public repo for profile and public resources.